No Tags Found!

 From United Kingdom

-People must take this as humaniterian angle instead of formal approach.
-Not serving guest is bad manners and people who are stubern with hierarchy are not fit to become employee if they do not exhibit good manners whatever position he enjoy in the company.
+Self-service and vending machines would be the best options in this case.
+Serving guests is not a matter of dignity; it is a matter of courtesy.
+People must view this from a humanitarian angle instead of a formal approach.
+Not serving guests is bad manners, and individuals who are stubborn with hierarchy are not fit to become employees if they do not exhibit good manners, regardless of the position they hold in the company.

 Partho